Listening to podcasts is swiftly becoming a popular way for

 There are two ways that you can implement a podcast into your course.
-First, you can curate podcast content through sourcing professionally made podcasts from a variety of sources such as NPR radio lab, TedTalk and iTunes
+First, you can curate podcast content through sourcing professionally made podcasts from a variety of sources such as NPR radio lab, TedTalk and iTunes.
+The other way to include podcasts in your course is to create your own!

 Self-created podcasts can be useful for sharing quick class announcements, review or introduce topics, interview guest speakers or create mini-lectures on topical content for your course.
 You can create your own podcast in a few simple steps: